jonathandewitt-dev/react-shadow-scope/README.md

 When rendering on the server, this will simply add a `<link>` tag pointing to the given href.

-When rendering on the client, this will fetch the file as text, and create a `CSSStyleSheet` instance from it.
-If `adoptedStyleSheets` are not supported, it will fall back on the `<link>` tag.
-All stylesheets are cached by href, so they won't be fetched (or constructed) multiple times even if they were fetched by a different `<Scope>`.
+Once the remote stylesheet has loaded, it will be cloned into a constructable `CSSStyleSheet` and cached by href, so they won't be loaded (or constructed) multiple times even if they were loaded by a different `<Scope>`.

 You can also link multiple stylesheets using the `hrefs` (plural) prop.